 - When time is tight, do not work faster, work cleverer.
 Get creative and figure out what your really have to deliver to be successful.
 And invest into getting more effectiv doing just that.

-When the team decided to rush forward, Rahel fell into the trap I layed out for her when I designed the burn-out system.
-She put her energy into delivering high fidelity mock-ups to the team.
-Worst thing she could have done.
-By delivering the high-fidelity mock-ups, she basically told everybody in the team, that she will do the user experience and they shall not bother.
+When the burn-out system was fully installed, Rahel was forced by the burn-out system to put her energy into delivering high fidelity mock-ups to the team.
+By delivering the high-fidelity mock-ups, she reenforced that she will do the user experience and the others shall not bother.
 However, based on a flawed concept, little user research, no time for testing, and not even enough time to do it properly, the mock-ups she made were far from perfect.

 The flaws she introduced made the team do extra work, so the team pointed more and more to her.
 Rahel herself felt unhappy about her work, but lacking time, she was powerless to change it.
 Rahel also felt left alone by the team, she had to fight the battle for the users all by herself.
-In this diffcult situation, Rahel took the one approach left to her, she worked harder.
-Thus she made even more high fidelity mock-ups, introduced even more flaws, got blamed even more, felt even more powerless and alone.

 Some more basic rules got violated: